Transcripts of grand jury that indicted Epstein ex-girlfriend Maxwell won't be unsealed, judge says

 He said the materials also don't reveal new locations where crimes occurred, new sources of Maxwell and Epstein's wealth, the circumstances of Epstein's death or the path of the government investigation.

+The best argument to release the transcripts might be that “doing so would expose as disingenuous the Government’s public explanations for moving to unseal,” Engelmayer wrote.

+“A member of the public, appreciating that the Maxwell grand jury materials do not contribute anything to public knowledge, might conclude that the Government’s motion for their unsealing was aimed not at ‘transparency’ but at diversion — aimed not at full disclosure but at the illusion of such,” he said.

-The judge noted the Justice Department had requested public disclosure of the entire proceedings before the Maxwell grand jury, minus redactions to protect privacy.
+The Justice Department had requested public disclosure of the entire proceedings before the Maxwell grand jury, minus redactions to protect privacy.

-Florida lawyer Brad Edwards, who has represented nearly two dozen Epstein accusers, said he didn’t disagree with the ruling and was mostly concerned with protecting victims.
+Florida lawyer Brad Edwards, who has represented nearly two dozen Epstein accusers, said he didn’t disagree with the ruling and most wanted to protect victims.
 “The grand jury materials contain very little in the way of evidentiary value anyway,” he said.

-Maxwell lawyer Bobbi Sternheim declined to comment.
+Maxwell lawyer Bobbi Sternheim declined comment.
 Messages for comment were left with the Justice Department.

-Federal prosecutors had asked to unseal the documents to calm a whirlpool of suspicions about what the government knows about Epstein, a well-connected financier who died behind bars while awaiting trial on sex trafficking charges.
+Federal prosecutors had asked to unseal the documents to calm a whirlpool of suspicions about what the government knows about Epstein, a well-connected financier who authorities said killed himself in 2019 while awaiting trial on sex trafficking charges involving dozens of women and girls as young as 14.
 Maxwell, a socialite, was later convicted of helping him prey on underage girls.

-The Justice Department has acknowledged the only witnesses who testified were an FBI agent and a New York Police Department detective when the grand jury met in 2020 and 2021.
+The Justice Department has acknowledged that only an FBI agent and a New York Police Department detective testified before the grand jury in 2020 and 2021.

 Prosecutors have said much of what was discussed behind the grand jury’s closed doors ultimately became public at Maxwell’s 2021 trial, in victims’ civil lawsuits or in public statements from victims and witnesses.

-The decision about the grand jury transcripts, which ran less than 200 pages, doesn’t affect thousands of other pages the government possesses but has declined to release.
-The Justice Department has said much of the material was court-sealed to protect victims and little of it would've come out if Epstein had gone to trial.

-Another federal judge is weighing whether to release the transcripts from the grand jury testimony that led to Epstein’s indictment.
+Another federal judge is weighing whether to release grand jury transcripts from the Epstein case.

 A federal judge in Florida declined to release grand jury documents from an investigation there in 2005 and 2007.